So, you’re considering an EMBA?

 Kellogg EMBA students are functionally diverse, with strong representation from healthcare, finance, tech, consumer products, and, interestingly, government/nonprofit.

-Now 11 years old, the MIT EMBA commenced in 2011 and rapidly became one of the leading programs domestically and internationally.
-It seeks experienced managers and entrepreneurs who have intellectual agility, inspire with vision, navigate change, execute for impact, and work skillfully with people.
-Beyond teaching requisite management and leadership skills, the program aims to provide a transformative experience for students that goes deeper than the skills level.
-Hence, MIT Sloan admits applicants who will be open and able to take full advantage of the cutting-edge resources in management, innovation, decision-making, and sustainability.
+Now 12 years old, the MIT EMBA was established in 2011 and rapidly became one of the leading programs both domestically and internationally.
+It seeks experienced managers and entrepreneurs who have intellectual agility, inspire with vision, navigate change, execute for impact, and work skillfully with others.
+Beyond teaching requisite management and leadership skills, the program aims to provide a transformative experience for its students.
+As a result, MIT Sloan admits applicants who will be open to and able to take full advantage of the cutting-edge resources it offers in management, innovation, decision-making, and sustainability.
 Not to be confused with the MIT Sloan Fellows program, the EMBA is a 20-month program designed for mid-career working professionals.
 The Sloan Fellows program, as explained earlier, is also geared to mid-career professionals, but it is a full-time, one-year program.

 Considering MIT Sloan?

-To meet the needs and interests of hard-working, rapidly advancing business professionals from all over the world, this top EMBA program has created a modular approach that is executed across three global campuses: France (Fontainebleau, outside Paris), Singapore, and Abu Dhabi.
+To meet the needs and interests of hard-working, rapidly advancing business professionals from all over the world, the INSEAD Global EMBA (GEMBA) program has created a modular approach that is executed across three global campuses: France (Fontainebleau, outside Paris), Singapore, and Abu Dhabi.
 One of its four admissions criteria is International Outlook.
 This means more than overseas experience; it means a multicultural, global perspective.
 This criterion mirrors the International Outlook element of the GEMBA program – implemented through both program structure and classroom approach.

-While classes are in English, native English speakers must demonstrate basic proficiency in a second language to graduate.
+Although classes are in English, native English speakers must demonstrate basic proficiency in a second language to graduate.
 However, most INSEAD GEMBA students speak at least two languages and often more even before they start.

 Overall, the program attracts a cosmopolitan, cultivated student body.
 Most students attending this program have often lived in multiple countries and speak multiple languages.